theRTB/GT7ShiftTone/README.md

   - Power Restrictor for example affects the shape of the curve: adjustments will not match a saved curve.
   - Turbos affect the shape considerably and increase the cost of shifting
   - Upgrades that affect the RPM range of the engine
+  - Conversely, upgrades that maintain the same shape are fine: Such as ECU percentage adjustment
 - The default values are arbitrarily chosen and may not suit individual cars or track surface.
-- (Script only) On Windows the socket is not closed cleanly for no apparent reason: requiring a new console on most consecutive launches
+- (Script only) The socket is not always closed cleanly for no apparent reason: requiring a new console on most consecutive launches
 - Application will on rare occasions just crash: related to the UI library and cannot be fixed
-- No Linux support: but only DPI scaling and sound rely on a Windows-only package
 - This program _'works for me'_.
 If you wish to run this script and there are issues, please report them.